 Despite its forceful image, the show-stopping Wisteria vine is a favorite of many gardeners in spring, when it is brimming with bunches of fragrant blossoms.
-In the spring and early summer, the plant is a long-lived vining vine with cascades of blue to purple blossoms that look stunning swaying from a pergola or archway.
+In the spring and early summer, the plant is a long-lived vining vine with cascades of blue to purple blossoms that look stunning swaying from a pergola or archway and attract hummingbirds.
 This vine, on the other hand, grows quickly and aggressively, typically reaching a length of 30 feet or more.
 It also has a reputation for being rather heavy.
 Wisteria vines will climb into any nook and crevice they can find, so don’t put them too close to your house.

 Wisteria blooms have a wonderful fragrance that is a treat for the senses.
 A dark, bean-like pod remains on the plant after flowering until winter.
 Blooms emerge exclusively on fresh growth.